girikuncoro/page-rank/README.md

 	* Sets the input and output path accordingly
 	* Runs MapReduce passes until reaching convergence where the average relative residual error is below 0.001
 	* Computes average relative residual and average number of iterations per block for each reduce task by using two Hadoop Counters
-	* The relative residual error reflects the difference of a node's PageRank value before and after internal block iterations
+	* Reports the PageRank value for two lowest-numbered notes in each block after the entire computation converged
 * BlockedMapper.java
-	* Emits < src-blockID, node entry > to compute residual in reducer and reconstruct node structure
+	* Emits < src-blockID, PR node entry > to compute residual in reducer and reconstruct node structure
 	* Emits < dest-blockID, BE srcNodeID-blockID destNodeID-blockID > for every destionation node in the same block as the source node
 	* Emits < dest-blockID, BC srcNodeID-blockID emittedPageRank destNodeID-blockID > for every destionation node not in the same block as the source node
 * BlockedReducer.java
-	*
+	* Parse the input values and store in five HashMaps accordingly
+	* Performs in-block iterations until the in-block residual for the last iteration reaches convergence threshold 0.001
+	* Emits < nodeID-blockID, updated PageRank value and reconstructed adjancency list >
+	* Add the entire block reducer residual to a residual counter
+	* The relative residual error reflects the difference of a node's PageRank value before and after internal block iterations: |(PR<sup>start</sup>(v) - PR<sup>end</sup>(v))| / PR<sup>end</sup>(v)
+	* Add the number of iterations in this block to an iteration counter

 ==The result of this version is as the following==
-## 5. Gauss-Seidel Computation of PageRank
+## 6. Gauss-Seidel Computation of PageRank

 `src/proj2/main/gauss` package:

+* GaussPageRank.java
+	* This is the same as the BlockedPageRank.java
+* GaussMapper.java
+	* This is the same as the BlocedMapper.java
+* GaussReducer.java
+	*

-## 6. ==Random Block Partition==
+## 7. ==Random Block Partition==

 ## Appendix